-There are many aspects of running an eCommerce business that retailers need to focus on but one of the most important is inventory and having a proper method in place for management.
+There are many aspects of running an eCommerce business that retailers need to focus on but one of the most important aspects is inventory and having a proper method in place for inventory management.
 Inventory can comprise a range of products, at various stages of completion, but the most significant are finished goods because those are what are ultimately sold to end consumers and earn revenue for the business.

 - What is the Inventory to Sales Ratio?

 - How to Calculate the Stock Turnover Ratio?

 - Why is it Important to Know the Inventory to Sales Ratio in 2023?

 - Understanding the 80/20 Rule of the Inventory-to-Sales Ratio